Tag: Personal Growth

 At 12 years old, I spent an entire summer busting my ass doing yard work for neighbors until I made my first $100.

-Then I reinvested it—bought better tools, worked faster, and made more.
+I bought better tools, worked faster, and made more.

 By my late 20s, I’d rolled several million through my company.